klopSHTOk/Python-repository/README.md

-# Great to see you here, body
+# Great to see you, y'all!

 ## Some _simple_ projects will be uploaded here, but I don't sure.
 ----